Compendium solar spectrum formation: Preamble: on-line format and on-line material

-The first three are lecture notes.
-ISSF was a bachelor-level introduction to \href{https://robrutten.nl/rrweb/rjr-pubs/2018arXiv180408709R.pdf}{Sac Peak} summer students in 1993.
-IART was my Utrecht course for second-year bachelors students, written in Dutch in the 1980s, translated by R.C.
+The first three are lecture notes. \href{https://robrutten.nl/rrweb/rjr-pubs/1993-issf-notes.pdf}{ISSF} was a bachelor-level introduction to \href{https://robrutten.nl/rrweb/rjr-pubs/2018arXiv180408709R.pdf}{Sac Peak} summer students in 1993. \href{https://robrutten.nl/rrweb/rjr-pubs/2015-iart-notes.pdf}{IART} was my Utrecht course for second-year bachelors students, written in Dutch in the 1980s, translated by R.C.
 Peterson in 1992 and revived by L.H.M.~Rouppe van der Voort in 2015.
-It follows \citetads{1986rpa..book.....R} with most emphasis on explaining their first chapter summarizing basic RT up to NLS treatment.
-RTSA was initially written in 1995 for my Utrecht masters course, intended as an easier-to-read rehash of \citetads{1970stat.book.....M} \rrendnote{textbooks}{note:books}{ An inventory of relevant textbooks is in the \RTSApage{17}{bibliography}.
+It follows \citetads{1986rpa..book.....R} with most emphasis on explaining their first chapter summarizing basic RT up to NLS treatment. \href{https://robrutten.nl/rrweb/rjr-pubs/2003rtsa.book.....R.pdf}{RTSA} was initially written in 1995 for my Utrecht masters course, intended as an easier-to-read rehash of \citetads{1970stat.book.....M} \rrendnote{other texts}{note:books}{ A consumer-report inventory of relevant textbooks is in the \RTSApage{17}{bibliography}.
 I found \citetads{1970stat.book.....M} easier to read then \citetads{1978stat.book.....M}.
-Newer books are Oslo-school-triggered \citetads{2007rahy.book.....C} and comprehensive \citetads{2014tsa..book.....H}, both more advanced than this course.} with emphasis on solar NLS $\sqrt{\varepsilon}$ scattering and adding NLW in particular for solar bound-free continua.
-I immediately made RTSA web-available \rrendnote{posting course notes}{note:posting}{ At my RTSA completion in the spring of 1995 Mats Carlsson suggested to ftp the postscript files to Oslo for printing as handout in his first Oslo RT school.
+Newer books are Oslo-school-triggered \citetads{2007rahy.book.....C} and comprehensive \citetads{2014tsa..book.....H}, both more advanced than this course.
+The textbook on heliophysics of \citetads{2019arXiv191014022S} is complementary: no radiative transfer, barely photosphere and chromosphere but much about what the Sun gives us beyond spectrum-formation puzzles.
+The lectures on solar magnetism at the \href{https://robrutten.nl/uso-dwingeloo-2009/Home.html} {2009 Dwingeloo school} are also complementary.} with emphasis on solar NLS $\sqrt{\varepsilon}$ scattering and adding NLW in particular for solar bound-free continua.
+I immediately made it web-available \rrendnote{posting course notes}{note:posting}{ At my RTSA completion in the spring of 1995 Mats Carlsson suggested to ftp the postscript files to Oslo for printing as handout in his first Oslo RT school.
 I did and realized I might spread them likewise for printing by anybody, asked our software engineer how to make a website (``You?
-In latex because that's all you know'') and started \href{https://robrutten.nl}{my website} (still latex).
-This was my start in self-publishing; RTSA should have been LAR-1.\footnote{Except that part was written away from {\em Lingezicht\/} when a quarter-million Dutch evacuated central Holland in fear of the Rhine.} Initially I announced it by email to colleagues, then put an ad in SolarNews in 1997, and finally linked it on ADS in 2003 (\citeads{2003rtsa.book.....R}) where it steadily gathers reads and citations in addition to downloads from my website.
+In latex because that's all you know'') and started \href{https://robrutten.nl}{my website}.\footnote{Still made per latex.
+After starting this compendium I migrated from serving by Utrecht University to AWS S3 for higher speed (\rrref{footnote}{note:speeds}) and reliability.
+Indeed a year later Utrecht University suddenly killed my account.} This was my start in self-publishing; RTSA should have been LAR-1.\footnote{Except that part was written away from {\em Lingezicht\/} when a quarter-million Dutch evacuated central Holland in fear of the Rhine.} Initially I offered it in 10-page chunks for piecemeal ftp and printing and announced it by email to colleagues, then put an ad in SolarNews in 1997 and finally asked ADS to link to it as single pdf file in 2003 (\citeads{2003rtsa.book.....R}).
 It still says ``Not yet'' in enough places to forego publisher offers to print it.
 This compendium (also self-published but arXived and hence on ADS) represents an overdue update.